-- 1. their GPA in any fall or spring semester is 0.5 or below, or - 2. their current fall or spring semester GPA would result in them having two consecutive semesters below the academic probation threshold, or - their current fall or spring semester GPA would result in them having any three semesters below the academic probation threshold.
+1. their GPA in any fall or spring semester is 0.5 or below, or

+2. their current fall or spring semester GPA would result in them having two consecutive semesters below the academic probation threshold.

-Students who are dismissed for academic reasons may apply for readmission as follows:
+Students who are dismissed for academic reasons may apply for re-admission as follows:

-- Submit a letter of re-application to the chairman of the Academic Committee stating reasons why academic success would be expected upon return. - 2.
-Have their pastor and a current employer or teacher complete and mail to the College a Student Reference Form, available from the Academic Department. - 3.
-Re-application must be made in time to ensure that all forms are received by the College at least 60 days prior to the beginning of the semester in which they desire to re-enroll.
+- 1. Submit a professional letter of re-application to the chairman of the Academic Committee stating reasons why academic success would be expected upon return. - Have their pastor and a current employer or teacher complete and mail to the College a Student Reference Form, available from the Academic Department. - 3.
+Reapply in time to ensure that all forms are received by the College at least sixty days prior to the beginning of the semester in which they desire to re-enroll.